 Strengthening Response and Building Resilience

-Federal agencies obligated at least $277.6 billion for disaster assistance during fiscal years 2005 and 2014—and this number is likely to increase due to the rising number and costs of disasters and the increasing reliance on the federal government for disaster assistance.
+Federal agencies provide significant funding to state, localities, tribes, and territories and this number is likely to increase due to the rising number and costs of disasters and the increasing reliance on the federal government for disaster assistance.
 We have made numerous recommendations to FEMA to strengthen disaster response efforts.

 - Disaster Resilience.
 FEMA has multiple grant programs that can help jurisdictions plan and implement disaster resilience projects.
 For example, FEMA’s Hazard Mitigation Grant program helps jurisdictions affected by a disaster take actions to reduce future losses as they recover.
 However, we found that, in the wake of Hurricane Sandy, jurisdictions faced a variety of challenges using these funds to maximize resilience.
 An investment strategy to better prioritize, integrate, and balance disaster resilience efforts would help.